 The combination of flip-chip adjustable geometry and the VPP suspension platform make Santa Cruz Hightower one of the most capable and versatile bikes on the trails.

-The Hightower geometry is designed to work best with a 150mm fork with 42 or 44mm offset.
-However, if you are using 27.5″ wheels it can also accommodate a 160mm fork to keep the bottom bracket at the standard height in the 344mm range.
+The Hightower geometry is designed to work best with a 150mm fork with 42 or 44mm offset, though it is compatible with forks ranging from 150mm to 170mm.

 Related: Santa Cruz Chameleon

-The Hightower comes standard with 29×2.4″ WTB ST wheels on the lower-end aluminum versions and compatible with 27.5×2.8″ wheels if required.
+The Hightower comes standard with 29x i30 TCS 2.0 WTB ST wheels on the lower-end aluminum versions.

-Higher-end carbon versions benefit from Race Face AR Offset 30 rims or Santa Cruz Reserve 30 Carbon.
+Higher-end carbon versions benefit from Race Face ARC Offset 30 rims or Santa Cruz Reserve 30 Carbon.
 Tires are the excellent Maxxis Minion DHR2 across the board.

 The Hightower succeeds in combining downhill charging power and uphill climbing strength into one bike but does sacrifice some climbing ability to achieve this.
 When compared to Santa Cruz’s mountain climbing beast, the Tallboy, you can really notice the difference.
 However, most riders will welcome the slight extra effort required on hills in exchange for the excellent downhill ride.

 The Hightower shreds mountain descents with a ferocity that is rare in even the most vicious of downhill-focused bikes.
 It manages to cling on to just enough traction to feel safe while still providing a fearsomely fast ride.
 Some less advanced riders may feel the need to ‘tame’ the Hightower a bit before attempting any serious downhills.

 Santa Cruz Hightower is an excellent choice for riders nurturing a style of riding that incorporates rough descents and speedy corners with fast berms.